epayco/Plugin_ePayco_CS_CART/README.md

 ### Option 1 - recommended for users without FTP access to their PrestShop installation

-1. Download plugin from [the plugin repository](https://github.com/PayU/plugin_prestashop) to local directory as zip.
+1. Download plugin from [the plugin repository](https://github.com/ePayco/plugin_prestashop) to local directory as zip.
 2. Unzip locally downloaded file
-3. **Create zip archive of payu directory**
+3. **Create zip archive of ePayco directory**
 4. Go to the PrestaShop administration page [http://your-prestashop-url/admin].
 5. Go to **Modules** > **Modules**.
 6. **Add new module** and point archive contained plugin (created at point 3)
 7. Load the plugin

 ### Option 2 - recommended for users with FTP access to their PrestaShop installation
-1. Download plugin from [the plugin repository](https://github.com/PayU/plugin_prestashop) to local directory as zip.
+1. Download plugin from [the plugin repository](https://github.com/ePayco/plugin_prestashop) to local directory as zip.
 2. Unzip locally downloaded file
-3. Upload **'payu'** directory from your computer to **'modules'** catalog of your PrestaShop installation.
+3. Upload **'ePayco'** directory from your computer to **'modules'** catalog of your PrestaShop installation.

 ## Upgrade